Michael Antoine Garoutte

-The book named the Count of Monte Cristo by Alexandre Dumas published and circulated in 1844 was partly inspired by the life stories of people during and after the French Revolution in and around the naval and shipping district called Marseille.
-Dumas partly based his works from stories most likely circulating about the Espinassy families in Marseille and Signes in the Kingdom of France and later the Republic of France and Restoration of the Bourbons to France.

 Early life

 Garoutte was born on the 12th of April in 1750 in the Castle Garoutte in Marseille, Kingdom of France to the Lady, Marie Anne Félicité Lascour and the Admiral of the Royal French Navy, Antoine Garoutte.
+Michel Antoine Garoutte's maternal grand-father was the 6th Baron Henri de Lascour who was the cousin of Louis XV and was collaterally descended from the King of France Louis IX.
 He was baptized the following day at the oldest Catholic Parish of Marseille, Kingdom of France the Église Notre-Dame-des-Accoules Church.

 He was brought up in training and educated as a Catholic Priest, but at the age of 15 his older brother died in battle with no heirs and Garoutte exited seminary and went to Military School and later Officers School in Paris.

 Garoutte went to some of the same schools as his friend Marie-Joseph Paul Yves Roch Gilbert du Motier, the Marquis de LaFayette whose great grand-father was the Baron of Vissac, Charles Motier of Champetierès.
 Garoutte spent many months living in the Castle de la Jaconnière in Signes, Kingdom of France with the d'Espinassy Family after the death of his older brother.

 After being pardoned in the King Louis XVI court for dueling he sailed from Marseille, Kingdom of France commanding two ships to the New York Colony and fought in the War for American Independence.

 Military service

 Garoutte was in the Battle of Chestnut Neck where the British burned down his ships in the Mullica River, New Jersey Colony.
 His Privateer activities involved overtaking British Merchant vessels and British Navy Vessels, taking the seized goods to Little Egg Harbor where the goods would be sent across the river through the Delaware and to Valley Forge to supply General George Washington's military forces.
 He also secured artillery for the Patriot military forces.

 Garoutte later served on the brig-of-war Enterprise and sloop-of-war Racehorse as a naval officer in the American Continental Navy.

 Shortly after the Battle of Chestnut Neck Garoutte went to retrieve his friend who was hiding in an Inn and he was ambushed by 7 Hessians.
 The Hessians stabbed Garoutte in his side with a bayonet and blunted his head leaving him for dead on the dirt road.
-He was found and assisted by John Smith a Quaker and Innkeeper who was secretly aiding the American Revolutionaries.
-Michel's life was saved and he married John Smith's daughter The Quakeress, Sophia Smith.
+He was found and assisted by John Smith a Quaker and innkeeper who was secretly aiding the American Revolutionaries.
+Michel's life was saved and he married John Smith's daughter, Sophia Smith.